-Most Hamamelis flower in winter and do so on bare branches, flowers appearing before coming into leaf, similar to Forsythia.
+Most Hamamelis flower in winter and do so on bare branches, the flowers appearing before the shrub comes into leaf, similar to Forsythia.
 Hamamelis x intermedia and Japonica bear flowers in the winter and have lovely autumn colour.
-An added bonus is that some varieties have scented flowers, such as 'Vesna' (RHS Merit) a sweet honey scent, 'Barmstedt Gold' (RHS merit) scent described as similar to bergamot, H Mollis 'Wisley Supreme'.
+A bonus is that some varieties have scented flowers, such as 'Vesna' (RHS Merit) a sweet honey scent, 'Barmstedt Gold' (RHS merit) scent described as similar to bergamot, H Mollis 'Wisley Supreme'.
 Most grow up to around 4metres although there are some smaller varieties.

 In a sunny area Hamamelis will be more tolerant of other soil conditions but still will not thrive in an exposed area, even though they are described as fully hardy.
-The flowers on Hamamelis bloom on last year's wood, which means that Hamamelis Witch Hazel should only be pruned immediately flowering.
+The flowers on Hamamelis bloom on last year's wood, which means that Hamamelis should be pruned immediately flowering.
 Witch Hazel does not require pruning, but it can be pruned to restrict it's size or remove dead wood.
 It should be pruned in early Spring after flowering, to reduce size take out 2 or 3 longer branches to a side branch to keep a good shape.

 Hamamelis are not the easiest of shrubs to get established, and if you feel your garden conditions are not ideal, but are looking for an early flowering yellow garden shrub, Forsythia is a less adventurous but an easier alternative.